Israel urges hard line against Iran at nuclear talks

 Last week’s talks in Vienna resumed after a more than five-month hiatus and were the first in which Iran’s new hard-line government participated.

-European and American negotiators expressed disappointment with Iran’s positions and questioned whether the talks would succeed under Iran’s stern approach.
+European and American negotiators expressed disappointment with Iran’s positions and questioned whether the talks would succeed.

 Israel has long opposed the 2015 nuclear deal with Iran, known as the JCPOA, saying it didn’t go far enough to halt the country’s nuclear program and doesn’t address what it sees as hostile Iranian military activity across the region.

 Prominent voices in Israel are now indicating the U.S. withdrawal, especially without a contingency plan for Iran’s continuously developing nuclear plan, was a blunder.
-But Israel’s new government has maintained a similar position as former Prime Minister Benjamin Netanyahu, rejecting a return to the original deal and calling for diplomacy to be accompanied by military pressure on Iran.
+But Israel’s new government has maintained a similar position to that of former Prime Minister Benjamin Netanyahu — rejecting a return to the original deal and calling for diplomacy to be accompanied by military pressure on Iran.

-“I call on every country negotiating with Iran in Vienna to take a strong line and make it clear to Iran that they cannot enrich uranium and negotiate at the same time,” Bennett told a meeting of his Cabinet.
+“I call on every country negotiating with Iran in Vienna to take a strong line and make it clear to Iran that they cannot enrich uranium and negotiate at the same time,” Bennett told his Cabinet on Sunday.
 “Iran must begin to pay a price for its violations.”

-The United States left the deal under Trump’s “maximum pressure” campaign against Tehran in 2018.

-But that approach appears to have backfired.
-Since the deal’s collapse, Iran now enriches small amounts of uranium up to 60% purity — a short step from weapons-grade levels of 90%.
+After the deal’s collapse, Iran stepped up its nuclear activities.
+Iran now enriches small amounts of uranium up to 60% purity — a short step from weapons-grade levels of 90%.
 Iran also spins advanced centrifuges barred by the accord, and its uranium stockpile now far exceeds the accord’s limits.

 For now, Iran is showing no signs of backing down.
-Ali Bagheri Kani, the Iranian deputy foreign minister leading the negotiations in Vienna, suggested over the weekend that Iran plans to give a third list of demands to his counterparts.
+Its chief negotiator, Deputy Foreign Minister Ali Bagheri Kani, suggested over the weekend that Iran plans to give a third list of demands to his counterparts.
 These would include proposed reparations after two pages worth of demands last week.

 “Any sanctions in violation and not consistent with the (deal) should be removed immediately,” Bagheri Kani told Al-Jazeera.
 “All the sanctions which have been imposed or re-imposed under the so-called maximum pressure campaign of the United States should be removed immediately.”